 In addition to continuing our trials using 5F9 as a monotherapy, we are also conducting multiple trials of 5F9 in combination with therapeutic cancer antibodies in order to test the synergistic potency of these combinations.
 We believe that we can enhance the effect of 5F9 on cancer by using therapeutic antibodies that bind cancer cells to present an "eat me" signal to macrophages.
-Hence, we are combining 5F9 with cancer-cell-binding antibodies such as rituximab and cetuximab.
+Hence, we are combining 5F9 with cancer-cellbinding antibodies such as rituximab and cetuximab.
 Based on our preclinical research and on publications by academic groups, we believe that this combination of an "eat me" signal by these antibodies and the blocking of a "don't eat me" signal by 5F9 could be highly effective.

 Our most advanced ongoing clinical trial is an open-label, multi-site Phase 1b/2 combination trial using 5F9 and rituximab in patients with relapsed and refractory NHL.
-As of April 2018, we have obtained clinical response data from 30 patients receiving 10 mg/kg, 20 mg/kg or 30 mg/kg of 5F9 in this Phase 1b/2 trial.
-Of these Phase 1b/2 patients, progression of the disease was controlled in 17 patients (57%), and 14 patients (47%) displayed an objective response.
+As of February 2018, we have obtained clinical response data from 30 patients receiving 10 mg/kg, 20 mg/kg or 30 mg/kg of 5F9 in this Phase 1b/2 trial.
+As of an updated data cut in April 2018, of these Phase 1b/2 patients, progression of the disease was controlled in 17 patients (57%), and 14 patients (47%) displayed an objective response.
 Ten patients (33%) were reported to have a complete response and 4 patients (13%) were reported to have partial responses.
-Importantly, the rate of clinical response increased with the 5F9 dosage and as of April 2018, the median duration of response had not been reached for either Phase 1b DLBCL or FL patients while the median time on treatment was over six months and eight months for DLBCL and FL patients, respectively.
+Importantly, the rate of clinical response increased with the 5F9 dosage.
 Clinical activity was observed in both diffuse large B cell lymphoma, or DLBCL, and follicular lymphoma, or FL, patients.
 Clinical activity in these patients is notable because they all entered the trial after failing multiple lines of previously approved therapies, including rituximab.
 In April 2018, the U.S. Food and Drug Administration, or FDA, granted Fast Track designations to 5F9 for the treatment of both relapsed and/or refractory DLBCL and relapsed and/or refractory FL.

 Our Phase 1b/2 combination clinical trial with cetuximab in patients with advanced relapsed or refractory solid tumors, including CRC, as of April 2018 had enrolled 37 patients at multiple sites in the United States.
 Data from the 10 mg/kg, 20 mg/kg and 30 mg/kg cohorts of the Phase 1b portion of the trial showed that of the 22 CRC patients, 2 (9%) had a partial response and 9 (41%) had stable disease as their best response.
 Importantly, at the time of data cutoff in April 2018, the initial responding patient had maintained a durable response over eight months that was ongoing.
-Of the 9 patients with stable disease responses, 2 remain on study at the time of data cutoff.